Skip to main content

 Configuration

-All CLI configuration is driven by replicas.json in your repository.
+CLI configuration is driven by replicas.json or replicas.yaml in your repository.
+Both formats use the same schema — YAML is especially useful for multiline system prompts.
 See Repository Configuration for the full schema.